coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 which is good to have from a robustness perspective, especially for the journal log.

 ### [Image header]{#sec-image-header}
+The CocoonFS format defines two mutually exclusive header types to be placed at the containing storage volume's
+beginning:

+- In the regular case, after the filesystem has been created on storage and is operational, the [regular CocoonFS filesystem header](#sec-filesystem-header) is stored at that location.
+- Alternatively, to drive [online filesystem creation](#sec-introduction-online-mkfs) upon first use, a [filesystem creation info header](#sec-mkfsinfo-header) may be placed there.
+It is expected that implementations will conduct the filesystem creation upon encountering such one, eventually replacing the header with a [regular CocoonFS filesystem header](#sec-filesystem-header) in the course.

+Both header types are protected by a checksum each.
+If no valid header of either type passing checksum verification is found at the storage's beginning when attempting to open a filesystem, implementations are expected to check for the presence of a filesystem creation info header [backup copy](#def-mkfsinfo-backup-header) at a specific location determined exclusively from the backing storage volume's dimensions, and proceed with the online filesystem creation if one is found.

+#### [Regular CocoonFS filesystem header]{#sec-filesystem-header}
-The filesystem image header is split into two parts: a static and a mutable one.
+The regular CocoonFS filesystem image header is split into two parts: a [static](#sec-static-image-header) and a [mutable](#sec-mutable-image-header) one.
 The static image header is located at the beginning of the image, padded to an integral multiple of the [IO Block](#def-io-block) size so that no neighboring writes will ever alter its contents.
 This is important, as the configuration found in the static image header is needed for determining the filesystem layout and locating the fixed position of the journal log head.

 The mutable header is located past the static image header's padding, and changes to it are tracked through the journal, just as is the case for any update.
 It contains changing values such as the filesystem image size or the authentication tree root hash.

-#### [Static image header]{#sec-static-image-header}
+##### [Static image header]{#sec-static-image-header}
-The static image header starts at offset zero, it's format is:
+The static image header starts at offset zero, its format is:

 +----------------+----------------------------------------------------------------------------------+
 |Length in bytes |Description                                                                       |